Committee on Research with Human Participants

 The charge of the committee is to ensure that research conducted by Bennington College faculty members, students, and staff fosters the ethical treatment of human research participants.

-Committee approval is required for all research on human participants conducted by College faculty members, students, and staff doing research with human participants for senior theses, senior projects, and individual and group tutorials.
+Committee approval is required for all research on human participants conducted by College faculty members, students, and staff doing research with human participants for senior theses, senior projects, independent study, and individual and group tutorials.
 Research using human participants undertaken by students as a requirement of their enrollment in a regularly scheduled Bennington College course must be approved by the instructor of the course, who may, but is not obligated to, consult the Committee for advice.

 The Committee will be composed of three members appointed by the Dean of Faculty, in consultation with the Provost, all of whom must be familiar with professional association ethical standards for research with human participants, and at least one of whom has conducted research employing human participants.
 Members will serve on the Committee for a term of three years, the terms of office to be staggered.
 Click here for current committee membership.

 Inquiries or completed applications may be submitted via email to email@example.com.

 Those in the categories described above planning to engage in research using human participants must submit a proposal to the Committee.
 Proposals from students shall include a standardized coversheet signed by the student's advisor or the faculty member supervising the research, whichever is appropriate.
-A checklist of materials required for inclusion is available here.
+Please refer to the checklist of materials required for inclusion.
 Proposals should be submitted far enough in advance of the date on which data collection is scheduled to begin to allow for the possibility that the Committee might require changes.
 Under normal circumstances, the Committee will review and respond to proposals within four weeks of their submission; for independent research projects that are to take place during Field Work Term, the submission deadline is November 20.
 In all cases, the proposal must be approved by the Committee before data collection begins.

 Proposals shall include: